TTL & Expiration Handling in Web Push

 pushevent to conserve battery, prevent UI flicker, and avoid unnecessary network calls to your tracking endpoints.

 Security & Compliance Note: Client-side filtering must never log expired payloads to localStorage, IndexedDB, or analytics beacons.
 Use console.debug exclusively for development.
-Expired payloads are considered cryptographically stale and must be discarded immediately.
+Expired payloads must be discarded immediately.

 Backend Queue TTL Enforcement & Cleanup Strategies